 According to the engineering requirements outlined in the project's QFD, the vessel dimensions are designed to align with those of the calcified lesion model.
 The critical dimensions include the vessel's length, thickness, and diameter.
 These dimensions are carefully defined during the CAD development process to ensure the additive manufacturing process produces models with high dimensional accuracy that adhere to the specified engineering requirements.
 After manufacturing with the team's Anycubic Photon Mono 5S Pro 3D printer, the vessel dimensions can be tested and verified by measuring the produced model using precision tools.
-This ensures the dimensions meet the targeted values and remain within the specified tolerance limits.
+The selected precision tool for this task will be a dial caliper with suitable accuracy.
+This will ensure that all measured dimensions align with the specified targets and remain within the defined tolerance limits established by the engineering requirements.